-Following our first-ever seaside day trip to Lerici and Portovenere, his triumph was celebrated in the TTI church with fine Barolo-soaked cheese from Lucca and a quality speech from the victor which would have moved Cicero to tears.
-Of despair.
+Following our first-ever seaside day trip to Lerici and Portovenere, his triumph was celebrated in the TTI church with fine Barolo-soaked cheese from Lucca and a quality speech from the victor which could have been given by Abraham Lincoln.
+After Booth shot him.

 This year marked the promotion of 17-month-old Jamie Towler to our staff.
 We are somewhat unhappy to report that he